McIndi/mast.installer/mast/installer/files/contrib/templates/index.md

 # Introduction

-Hello and welcome to the documentation for MAST for IBM DataPower Version 2.1.0.
-There are a number of updates to this release over the 2.0.1 release and we are pleased to share them with you.
+Hello and welcome to the documentation for MAST for IBM DataPower Version {0}.
+There are a number of updates to this release over the previous release and we are pleased to share them with you.
 Please check out the [release notes](./releasenotes.html) to see what has changed.

-If you are a new user, you can head over to the [Installation Guide](./installation.html) or the [Getting Started Guide](./getting-started.html) for instructions on getting set-up with MAST for IBM DataPower Version 2.1.0.
+If you are a new user, you can head over to the [Installation Guide](./installation.html) or the [Getting Started Guide](./getting-started.html) for instructions on getting set-up with MAST for IBM DataPower Version {0}.

 You may also be interested in our [Road Map](./roadmap.html) for future versions which also contains the list of known issues.